 The recent case of C.R.S. v.
-J.M.S. addressed the issue of ex parte abuse protection orders.
+J.M.S. addressed the issue of an ex parte abuse protective order.
 In that case, the victim of domestic violence filed a complaint for a restraining order against her partner.
 Her story entailed many instances of controlling behavior, along with some instances of physical violence.

 As we explained in previous blog posts, one particular recourse for victims of domestic violence is to seek a protective order in court under Massachusetts General Laws chapter 209A.
 Restraining orders in general are ways for the court to compel a defendant to stop doing something.
 A protective order, sometimes also referred to as a restraining order, serves to protect a victim of domestic abuse, which is perpetrated by a member or former member of the victim’s household.
 It may also serve to protect a victim from abuse or violence perpetrated by someone the victim is/was dating.

 In addition, under Chapter 258E of the Massachusetts General Laws, any party may seek a protective order against another party based on harassment.
 Unlike a temporary order of protection from abuse, it is not necessary that domestic violence or abuse be in the picture.

 In the case at hand, the District Court issued an emergency protective order for the plaintiff.
 The order was issued ex parte, meaning without the presence of the defendant.
 The injunction ordered the defendant to stay away from the plaintiff, not to contact her, and to vacate the plaintiff’s home.